hentisch/SupercomputingProject/README.md

-# SuperComputing Project
+# Predicting Heuristics Related to the Controversiality of a Social Media Post
-Project code for the project, "Predicting Heuristics Related to the Controversiality of a Social Media Post" made for the 31st supercomputing challenge.
+The code for the research project "Predicting Heuristics Related to the Controversiality of a Social Media Post", created as an entry in the 31st supercomputing challenge.